PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One1.md

 Spring would break and the family could get back to a merry life of hunting rodents for meals, served with nettles.
 A banquet.
 But just a daydream.
 A lovely image while she laid on her back.

-With a sigh she pulled herself up to sit, her mind returning to the present as her muscles exerted.
+With a sigh she pulled herself up to sit, her mind returning to the present as her muscles stretched.

 Wiggling her toes she felt the exquisite comfort in the soft leather of the boots; she could do that all day.
 She had been doing that all day.
 Now the worry of what would happen when the apple core ran out...